dennislee22/dennislee22.github.io/docs/cdw/snappy.md

     Compression: SNAPPY
     Compression size: 32768
     ```
 - By default, no compression is enabled for any managed Avro-based table in `Hive` engine in CDW unless specified.
-In this case, SNAPPY compression is enabled for `avro_snappy` table as specified in the query above.
+In this case, SNAPPY compression is enabled for `avro_snappy` table as specified in the aforementioned query.
+- Verify the compression method in the dataset file as shown below.

     ```bash